DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 `suppressOutputPathCheck` | `true`
 `skipLibCheck`            | `true`

 > TestCafe enables the `skipLibCheck` option for performance reasons.
-If you need to check types in your declaration files, set `skipLibCheck` to `false` in `tsconfig.json`.
+If you need to check types in your declaration files, set `skipLibCheck` to `false`.

 ## CoffeeScript Support